- Dental Offers

 Who we are

-We manage our dental clinics on behalf of the dental practitioners who operate from them.
-We do not directly provide dental services to patients.
-This is done by the dental practitioners we provide services to.
-We provide all the non-dental services our dental practitioners need to provide you with dental services.
-Normally, our dental practitioners are not our employees and, in dental services and doing other things, are independent contractors.
+We manage medical and dental centres in Australia (Centres) on behalf of the health service providers and medical and dental practitioners who operate from them (medical practitioner).
+We provide the administrative and non-medical services those medical practitioners need to provide you with medical, dental or other health services (medical services).
+Normally, those medical practitioners are not our employees and, in providing medical services and doing other things, are independent contractors.

-As part of the arrangements in our dental clinics, all patient records are the property of Primary Dental (and not the property of either the patient or the dental practitioner).
-This requirement assists, if the need arises, other dental practitioners in the dental clinic in continuing the management of a patient’s needs.
+In our Centres, all patient records are our property (and not the property of either the patient or the medical practitioners).
+This assists, if the need arises, other medical practitioners in the Centre to continue to manage your needs and provide continuity of care.